yueyue118/WaterQualityDL/README.md

-This code is for the paper titled "Deep Representation Learning Enables Extensive and Accurate Water Qaulity Prediction Under Data-Scarce Condition"
+This code is for the paper titled "Deep representation learning enables cross-basin water quality prediction under data-scarce conditions"